Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 The user can click on the progress bar to change the audio playback position.

-Create a `handleProgress` function to update the filled part of the progress bar as the audio progresses:
+Create a `handleProgress` function to update the filled part of the progress bar as the audio plays:

 ```javascript
 const handleProgress = () => {